ramanshahdatascience/contector/README.md

    (unpublished) to merge names from social media data exports, cell phone contacts, etc., but in all cases, this is backbreaking given how many ways (including analog in-person interactions) one connects with people.
-I ended up with 1300-1400 people; the latter two fields were unknown for most of them.
+I ended up with 1300-1400 distinct people; the latter two fields were unknown for most of them.
-1. Assign `0` to `tier` for all of these people.
+1. Start all of these people with a `tier` of 0.
 1. Make a pass through all of these people.
-When you see a relationship that feels warm (or that deserves effort to get to warm), assign them an appropriate tier (1, 2, or 3, 3 being closest) depending on how close they are.
+When you see a relationship that feels warm (or that deserves effort to get to warm), assign them an appropriate tier (1, 2, or 3, 3 being the warmest) depending on how close they are.
 1. Use Excel's "custom sort" to sort people by tier, then by last contacted, then by last name.
 This custom sort has been saved in this spreadsheet.
-You can pull it up using `Ctrl-Shift-R` (`Cmd-Shift-R` on a Mac).
+You can pull it up using `Alt + A + S + S` on Excel 365 (`Cmd-Shift-R` on my 2019 Excel for Mac).
 You'll use this custom sort all of the time in this spreadsheet.
 1. Massage these tier labels until their sizes are reasonably in line with the above guidance.
-They don't have to be exact (in fact my power circles are closer to 4 + 16 + 160 = 180).
+They don't have to be exact (at the time of writing my power circles are 2 + 16 + 159 = 177).
 1. Set up the maximum days between contacts you'd like to commit to for these tiers, and enter them in the `tiers` sheet.
 1. You'll probably find that you're in the red at first with a lot of the people in your tier 1.
-Good practice is to catch up at a sustainable pace, 1-2 people per day.
-If you rapidly get current with your tier 1 in a bonanza of outreach, you'll have a lumpy recency distribution where, in 16 weeks, you get overwhelmed with everyone coming due again at once.
+Catch up at a sustainable pace, 1-2 people per day, until the red is gone.

 ## Maintenance of your power circles

-1. Every day, enter the date and description of your contacts with people in your power circles.
+1. Every day, enter the date and description of your interactions with everyone in your power circles.
 The `Ctrl-;` shortcut key for today's date is key here.
-1. Re-apply the custom sort  to tidy up the list and easily review who is "bubbling up" in your power circles.
-On my 2019 Excel for Mac, the sort is pulled up with a `Cmd-Shift-R`; on a current version of Excel 365 on a Windows machine, this is done by typing `Alt + A + S + S` in sequence.
+1. Re-apply the custom sort shortcut key to tidy up the list and easily review who is "bubbling up" in your power circles.
+1. Typically, socially intense events (weddings, deaths, reunions) will refresh a lot of connections at the periphery of your tribe.
+A clump of these tier 1 people will then bubble up 16 weeks later.
+To mitigate the stress of this, it's helpful to routinely be steady in reaching out to 1-2 people who have bubbled up each day, building up a margin so you can gradually work through clumps that bubble up.
 1. Use the `average_recency` sheet to monitor how you're keeping up your relationship management in general.
-I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and spontaneously, that my average recency hovers in the 57-68% range.
+I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and spontaneously, that my average recency fluctuates in the 57-68% range.
    You'll find in practice that this score fluctuates as you get busier and less busy with billable work, life events, etc.
-1. Add, remove, promote, and demote people from your power circles as they become relevant, disengage from you, etc., by adding rows or adjusting their tier labels.
+1. Add, remove, promote, and demote people from your power circles as they become relevant, ghost you, etc., by adding rows or adjusting tier labels.